SamihaSyeda/clash-royale-etl-pipeline/README.md

 - [ ] Gather the card counts for each card_id, go through every card_id in card_id csv and count how many of them in each arena (across different card_number columns)
 - [ ] Filter the counts for only win-cons
 - [ ] Store the names of the top 10 win-cons
-- [ ] Streamlit bar chart for usage counts of top 10 cards with filtering by league
+- [ ] Streamlit bar chart for usage counts of top 10 most used win conditions with filtering by league
 - [ ] All functions are unit tested and pass the tests

 ## Useful Analysis To-Be Completed in Near Future: (User Stories 4 and 5)